udofia2/easyLearn/README.md

 # EASYLEARN

-#### This is a web platform which provides free learning contents to students around the world, with special attentin to some of the most challenging educational environment.
+#### This is a web platform which provides free learning contents to students around the world, with special attention to some of the most challenging educational environment.

 ## Pre-Requisites